ishmaelmarshall/Mimo-Python-Development-Project-Chatbot-1/README.md

 # Mimo-Python-Development-Project-Chatbot-1
-This a simple chatbot that responds and answers questions.
+This a simple Python chatbot that responds and answers questions.